 Text: Mikael Lunde

+Longyearbyen, the largest town on the Svalbard archipelago, has a gourmet restaurant and one of Europe’s best wine cellars.
+Sound urban, does it?
 Well, think again – this place lies at the very outskirts of civilization, halfway between the Norwegian mainland and the North Pole.
-Its kindergarten employees are armed to protect the kids from polar bears!
+Its kindergarten employees are armed to protect the kids from polar bears.

 It’s a place of striking contrasts.
 And so, indeed, is Norway as a whole – a country that is larger and more diverse than most people probably realize.

 Whether the fjords, the city or the Arctic is the “true” Norway depends on who you ask.
 To make up your mind, you should of course see them all.
 And if you plan it right, that might be possible – within just a single week.
 For instance with an Ultimate Norway Historic Fjord, City & Arctic Roundtrip.

 “A large establishment, with large, magnificent hallways, comfortable stairways, a spacious vestibule with a fireplace, an elegant salon, large rooms with wide beds and verandas outside (…) with all windows facing out towards Bjørnefjorden and the glittering ice desert of Folgefonna.”

 In 1903, that’s what the engineer and writer Ole Wilhelm Fasting found at Solstrand hotel & bad – sitting on the water’s edge at the entrance to the western fjords.

 The establishment was built a decade earlier by the ship owner and future Norwegian prime minister Christian Michelsen.
 “It was, for the wealthy of the time, an escape from the stresses of daily life in nearby Bergen”, says its modern day proprietor Pernille Schau-Larsen.